goodrobots/devFrame/docs/_docs/11-base-frame.md

 ## Base Frame Complete
 ![Complete Base Frame]({{ site.baseurl }}/assets/images/basic-frame/base-frame-complete.jpeg){: width="80%" .align-center}
 Congrats!
 Grab your favorite beverage and admire your work.
 You have just built a base frame.
 The really cool thing is building another size or config is the same.
-Just change the length of tubes as required.
+Just change the length of tubes and/or arm angle as required.
 In the next section we will start loading it up with gear.